tudat-team/tudat-space/docs/source/_src_user_guide/prelim_mission_design/mga_transfer.rst

 - **Evaluate the transfer**: Select the node times, node parameters, and leg parameters, and use them to evaluate the transfer through :meth:`~tudatpy.trajectory_design.transfer_trajectory.TransferTrajectory.evaluate`.
 These parameters are described in the following sections.
-Note that, in the case of an optimization, this function is called repeatedly to evaluate the transfer trajectory with differeent properties.
+Note that, in the case of an optimization, this function is called repeatedly to evaluate the transfer trajectory with different properties.

 .. code-block:: python